 Name Meaning Age Time Length Weight Where found Comments Anatalavis duck-winged bird Late Cretaceous to Paleogene (66.8-48.6 MYA) ?
 Chicken England; New Jersey A primitive member of the duck and goose group.
 The best fossils are from the Paleogene Period of the Cenozoic Era, but fragmentary fossils from the very end of the Cretaceous Period in New Jersey seem to belong to an old species of this genus.
 Apatornis deceptive [vertebra] bird Late Cretaceous (87-82 MYA) ?
-Chicken Kansas Once thought to be a species of Ichthyornis .
+Chicken Kansas Once thought to be a species of Ichthyornis.
 Austinornis Austin [Texas] bird Late Cretaceous (87-82 MYA) ?
 Chicken Texas A primitive member of the chicken and pheasant group.
 Ceramornis Cretaceous bird Late Cretaceous (66.8-65.5 MYA) ?
 Chicken Wyoming Known only from a shoulder bone, which resembles those of modern shorebirds.
 Cimolopteryx Cretaceous wing Late Cretaceous (80-65.5 MYA) ?
-Chicken Alberta, Saskatchewan; Wyoming Possibly an early representative of the modem shorebirds.
+Chicken Alberta, Saskatchewan; Wyoming Possibly an early representative of the modern shorebirds.
 Gallornis French bird [also, chicken bird] Early Cretaceous (145.5-130 MYA) ?
 Chicken France Known only from fragments of the arm and leg.
 May not actually be an avian.
 Graculavus cormorant ancestor Late Cretaceous (66.8-65.5 MYA) ?
 Turkey New Jersey, Wyoming A relatively large bird.
 Laornis stone bird Late Cretaceous (66.8-64 MYA) ?
 Chicken New Jersey One of the last birds of the Age of Dinosaurs.
 Lonchodytes Lance Formation diver Late Cretaceous (66.8-65.5 MYA) ?
 Chicken.
 Wyoming A single partial foot is the only known specimen; perhaps an early relative of the modern petrels.
 Neogaeornis New World bird Late Cretaceous (70.6-65.5 MYA) ?
 Chicken Chile One of the first Cretaceous birds discovered in South America.
 A possible close relative of modem loons.
 Novacaesareala from New Jersey Late Cretaceous to Paleogene (66.8-64MYA) ?
 Chicken New Jersey A relative of Torotix , and therefore an early representative of the group containing, pelicans, frigate birds and cormorants.
 Palaeotringa ancient shore bird Late Cretaceous to Paleogene (66.8-64MYA) ?
 Chicken New Jersey Several isolated bones are known, but it is uncertain to which group of modern birds it is most closely related.
 Palintropus backward bender Late Cretaceous (80-65.5 MYA) ?
 Chicken Alberta; Wyoming A Cretaceous member of the chicken and pheasant group.

+Polarornis polar bird Late Cretaceous (66.8-65.5 MYA) ?
+Chicken Antarctica Known only from very fragmentary remains.
+Thought to possibly be an early relative of the loons.
 Telmatomis marsh bird Late Cretaceous to Paleogene (66.8-64MYA) ?
 Chicken New Jersey Possibly the same as Cimolopteryx.
 Teviornis [Russian paleontologist Victor] Tereschenko's bird Late Cretaceous (70.6-68.5 MYA) ?
 Chicken Mongolia Possibly a relative of the ancestors of ducks and geese.
 Torotix flamingo Late Cretaceous (66.8-65.5 MYA) ?
 Chicken Wyoming Despite its name, it seems to be an early representative of the modern group of seabirds that contains pelicans, frigate birds, and cormorants.
 Tytthostonyx little spur Late Cretaceous to Paleogene (66.8-64MYA) ?
 Chicken New Jersey Considered by some to be an early member of the major seabird group that contains albatrosses, petrels, and shearwaters.
 Vegavis Vega Island [Antarctica] bird Late Cretaceous (70.6-65.5 MYA) ?
 Chicken Antarctica A Cretaceous duck.
 Volgavis Volga River bird Late Cretaceous to Paleogene (66.8-64 MYA) ?
 Chicken Russia Possibly an early relative of the modern pelican and frigate bird group.
 Not yet officially named Late Cretaceous (85.8-70.6 MYA) ?
 Pigeon Mongolia Known only from embryos found in eggs.